sergejmiroshnichenko/vektor_tms/README.md

 Core

-- **React** (ver.
-19.1.1) - basic libraries for creating UI.
+- **React** - basic libraries for creating UI.
-- **Typescript** (ver.
-5.9.3"): Provides static typing for JavaScript.
+- **Typescript** - provides static typing for JavaScript.
 It's used to increase the reliability of development and the ability to detect run-time errors.
-- **@reduxjs/toolkit** (ver.
-2.9.3): Global state management for drafts and service logs with predictable mutation patterns.
+- **Reduxjs/toolkit** - global state management for drafts and service logs with predictable mutation patterns.

 UI Layer